debops/debops/docs/code-standards-policy.rst

 Conditions
 ~~~~~~~~~~

-It might be necessary often that task execution might depend on a certain
+It might be often necessary that task execution depends on a certain
 condition using the ``when`` statement.
 In many cases the condition is simple
 and straight forward, for example when depending on the existence of a file.
 Other times the condition might be more complex, for example when depending